geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-18/meeting-transcript.md

 Yeah, I think it's.
 Yeah, I think it's 99.
 PM4 99 runs AQL.
 Why do I know that?
 I mean, the advantage to actually like making the base type of the queue be AQL is that it just copies what the existing driver is sending.
 I don't know.
 I would briefly.
 I understand why it's easier if we can leave the base type as PM4.
 I would maybe briefly try it, but I think we're just going to have to make the base type be AQL.
 So we can make it match.
 And these AMD's implementation.

 ##### **Nimlgen** [[00:36:04](https://www.youtube.com/watch?v=6EDbdI_m73o&t=2164)]
 Yeah, but yeah, I've done that.
-But actually, there is some problem with AMD LVM because it's like the kernel is not compatible.
+But actually, there is some problem with AMD LLVM because it's like the kernel is not compatible.
 I think maybe I need to.
 Okay, I'll look into it.
 There is.
 I mean, it can find the AQL header.
 So it can't execute.

 ##### **Geohot** [[00:36:22](https://www.youtube.com/watch?v=6EDbdI_m73o&t=2182)]
 Oh, it's not generating the AQL header.
 Yeah.
 I don't know.
 I don't know where those come from, but I'm sure we can figure that out.
 I'm sure that's some fun.
 I think it's going to flag somewhere.